Release Notes#

 environment variable in the IDE.

-(The imported token is set as in a system-wide configuration file; configuration priority is described in
+(The imported token is set as in a system-wide configuration file; configuration priority is described in the

-Ocean’s cloud-client documentation.)
+Ocean software cloud-client documentation.)

 If you currently have manually set DWAVE_API_TOKEN environment variables in your